jlsnow301/jlsnow301.github.io/README.md

-# Simple portfolio website
+# Simple Portfolio Site
 Let's see Jeremiah's business card.

-Built with Astro, React, Shadcn, and TailwindCSS.
+Built with Astro, React, Shadcn, and Tailwind.